 In the 1930's, surgeon Paul Niehans, became increasingly interested in endocrinology, while Chief of Staff at a renowned Swiss hospital.
 Specifically studying the work of colleagues experimenting with implantation of animal glands into patients whose organs were not functioning properly.

-In 1954, a medical conference in Karlsruhe, Germany had over 5,000 practicing cell therapy physicians attend the conference.
-It is a little known fact that over 2,000 medical publications have been written on cell therapy since 1930, primarily in German or Russian.
+In 1954, a medical conference in Karlsruhe, Germany had over 5,000 practicing cellular therapy physicians attend the conference.
+It is a little known fact that over 2,000 medical publications have been written on cellular therapy since 1930, primarily in German or Russian.

-In 1967, the only known English publication on cell therapy by "Schmid F, Stein J. Cell-Research and Cellular Therapie (Ott Publishers, Thun, Switzerland, 1967)" which also included papers by researchers from Germany, Austria, Greece and Spain, succinctly presented the scientific and medical basis for cell therapy.
+In 1967, the only known English publication on cellular therapy by "Schmid F, Stein J. Cellular-Research and cellular Therapie (Ott Publishers, Thun, Switzerland, 1967)" which also included papers by researchers from Germany, Austria, Greece and Spain, succinctly presented the scientific and medical basis for cellular therapy.

-In 1975, "Literaturverzeichnes der Internationalen Forshungsgesellschaft fur Zelltherapie" a compendium of the most siginigcant cell therapy advances to date, was published in German to receptive reading audience.
+In 1975, "Literaturverzeichnes der Internationalen Forshungsgesellschaft fur Zelltherapie" a compendium of the most siginigcant cellular therapy advances to date, was published in German to receptive reading audience.

-From 1976 through 1990 dozens of biannual Cell Transplantation Symposiums were held throughout the former Soviet Union proffering cogent evidence of the safety and efficacy of cellular therapy.
+From 1976 through 1990 dozens of biannual cellular Transplantation Symposiums were held throughout the former Soviet Union proffering cogent evidence of the safety and efficacy of cellular therapy.

-In the 1980's, western medicine began to "legitimize" cell therapy, beginning with the work of Dr. Michael Osband (NEJM, 1981): Ten of 17 children treated for Histiocytosis X experienced complete remission after treated with intramuscular injections of thymus extract from five-day-old calves.
-This was the first reported use of a crude form of non-human live cell therapy under controlled conditions conducted within the U.S.
+In the 1980's, western medicine began to "legitimize" cellular therapy, beginning with the work of Dr. Michael Osband (NEJM, 1981): Ten of 17 children treated for Histiocytosis X experienced complete remission after treated with intramuscular injections of thymus extract from five-day-old calves.
+This was the first reported use of a crude form of non-human live cellular therapy under controlled conditions conducted within the U.S.

 In 1983, the American Paralysis Association convention was told that cells taken from human aborted fetuses and injected into animals provided evidence of being useful in repair of spinal cord accidents and degenerative diseases.